-EA DRESSAGE JUDGE PRE-REQUISITES REQUIRED FOR APPOINTMENT AS G LEVEL
+EA DRESSAGE JUDGE PRE-REQUISITE REQUIRED FOR APPOINTMENT AS

-Name of Candidate: Assessment Slip D ate/Location on Print Name JE/Mentor/SDA Signature Attend a G, F or G/F Level Seminar Date: Location: Complete the G level Open Rule Book Test with at least a 90% Date: Percentage: Assessment Slip D ate/Location on Print Name JE/Mentor/SDA Signature Assessment slips go direct forwarded by the SDA to the thority for verif ication with this summary sh neet.
-Results are Sit in for at least 2 hours on Official Preliminary or Novice with an approved 1.
-JE/Mentor or A or B level judge (may be completed over more than one sit-in) 2.
-Sit in assessment form/s completed/attached Only positive Sit-In asse ssessments can be submitte d Shadow Judge one entire Preliminary and one entire Novice competition or two entire Novice competitions with at least ten horses in each competition (a total minimum of 20 horses to be judged overall Competition e.g. 1.3 or 2.2 Date: No of Horses 1.
-2. 3.
-(May need to judge more comps to get the total No of horses) Supervising judge must be an appointed Mentor or a Judge Educator Only positive Shadow Judging assessments can be submitted.
+AUSTRALIA GLEVEL

+Name EA Number

+Assessment Slip Date/Location Print Name JE/Mentor/S SDA Signature

+Attend a G, F or G/F Date:

+Level Seminar Location:

+Complete the G level Open Rule Book Test Date:

+with at least a 90% Percentage:

+Assessment Slip Date/Location Print Name JE/Mentor/SDA Signature

+Assessment slips go direct forwarded by the SDA to the ority for ver ification with this summar y sheet.
+Results are

+Sit in for at least 2 hours

+on Official Preliminary or Novice with an approved 1.

+JE/Mentor or A or B level

+judge (may be completed over more than one sit-in) 2.

+Sit in assessment form/s Only nooi iting Cit In a l oitto d

+completed/attached Only posi assessments can be subm Inted

+Shadow Judge one entire Preliminary and one entire Novice competition or two entire Novice Competition e.g. 1.3 or 2.2 Date: No of Horses

+1.

+competitions with at least ten horses in each competition (a total 2.

+minimum of 20 horses to 3.

+be judged overall (may need to judge more

+comps to get the total No

+of horses) Supervising judge must

+be an appointed Mentor or a Judge Educator Only positive Shadow Judging assessments can be submitted.
 Assessments with 'needs more training' will not be accepted and candidates will be required to undertake a further Shadow Judging assignment

 Competent

-Assessment Completed Not Yet Competent
+Assessment Completed Not Yet Comp petent

 Date:

-SDA - P lease return a copy of th his form only to t he EA Education Departm nent

-EA Pathways Administrator EA National Office PO Box 673, SYDNEY MARKETS, NSW 2129 OR Amy.Mcgregor@equestrian.org.au NOTE: Applications that do not include a completed table will not be accepted

-Please provide the following details:

-Current EA Member Num ber:

-Blue Card Details: (QLD only) Number r: Expiry Date:

 Name: Date of Birth:

 Address:

 Suburb: State: Post Code:

-Tel:

 Mobile:

-Application form (to go with G paperwork)
+Email:

+SDA - Please return a copy of this form and all relating documents to the EA Education Department EA National Office

+PO Box 673, SYDNEY MARKETS, NSW 2129 OR Amy.Mcgregor@equestrian.org.au NOTE: Applications that do not include a completed table will not be accepted

-Your EA membership must be current, and this Course Checklist received by the State Dressage Committee before your EA Official registration can be processed.
+Your EA membership must be current and this Course Checklist received by the State Dressage Committee before your EA Official registration can be processed.